The Advanced Management of Diabetes Online Interprofessional Certificate

-For more information or to register for any or all three modules, please click button below.
+For more information or to register for any or all four modules, please click button below.

 The University of California, San Francisco is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Physicians: This enduring material activity has been approved for a maximum of 40 AMA PRA Category 1 CreditsTM Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Geriatric Requirements: The approved credits shown above include 12.75 credits toward meeting the requirement under California Assembly Bill 1820, Geriatric Medicine.

 Nurse Practitioners and Registered Nurses: For the purpose of recertification, the American Nurses Credentialing Center accepts AMA PRA Category 1 CreditsTM issued by organizations accredited by the ACCME.